-Figure 9.2, "Details of Memory Usage During and After an SQL Statement" illustrates how a delete operation can have a delayed effect on overall memory allocation.
+Figure 13.2, "Details of Memory Usage During and After an SQL Statement" illustrates how a delete operation can have a delayed effect on overall memory allocation.

 - 1. At the beginning of the transaction, the deleted tuples are recorded in the semi-persistent undo buffer, increasing memory usage.
 Any freed persistent storage is returned to the VoltDB list of free space. - 2.
 At the end of the transaction, the undo buffer is freed.
 However, the storage for the deleted tuples in persistent storage is managed and may not be released immediately. - 3.
-Over time, free memory is used for new tuples, until...
+Over time, free memory is used for new tuples, or... - 4.
+If fragmentation reaches a noticeable level, the compaction process starts incrementally defragmenting the table and releasing the unused blocks to the system.